 - Sjogren Syndrome is an autoimmune disorder that results in dry eyes and mouth.
 It is associated with other connective tissue disorders like rheumatoid arthritis, lupus, scleroderma, and polymyositis.

-- Rheumatoid arthritis which is a chronic inflammatory disorder affecting the lining of the joints.
+- Rheumatoid arthritis is a chronic inflammatory disorder affecting the lining of the joints.
 This causes pain and swelling in the joints.
 Rheumatoid arthritis can cause bone erosion and joint deformity.
 Rheumatoid arthritis is commonly seen in patients with hepatitis C who have cryoglobulinemia.

-- Polyarteritis Nodosa (PAN) which is a condition that causes swollen arteries that become inflamed and damaged.
+- Polyarteritis Nodosa (PAN) is a condition that causes swollen arteries that become inflamed and damaged.
 Polyarteritis Nodosa (PAN) is associated with problems with the immune system.
 Symptoms can include decreased appetite, sudden weight loss, abdominal pain, excessive fatigue, fever, muscle, and joint aches.

 - Monoclonal gammopathy is a disorder where abnormal proteins known as monoclonal protein (M protein) is seen in the blood.
 Monoclonal gammopathy generally does not cause any problems but can sometimes progress over time to other disorders, causing blood cancer.
 Blood tests and monitoring is recommended.